Table of Contents

 Either Benchmarks or Consensus can be turned on for a project at any given time, but it is not possible to have both on at the same time.

 - Navigate to Settings > Quality and select Benchmarks to turn this QA feature on for your project.

-- To mark a label as a Benchmark, select a data row from the Activity table to enter Open review mode, then click the star at the top.
+- To mark a label as a Benchmark, select a data row from the Activity table to enter Open review mode.
+In the Label browser, click on the context menu (three dots) on a label and mark it as a benchmark label.
 When you go back the Activity table, that label you selected as the benchmark will be marked with a gold star.

 Benchmark labels are marked with a gold star in the Activity table under the Labels tab.

 Under the Labels tab, there is also a Benchmarks table where you’ll see a list of all the Benchmarks labels for that project.
 Click on “View Results” to see all labels associated with that benchmark label.